An old idea made new.

 This is sustainable building.
 The structures built will be present and useable for generations to come.

 In building a rammed earth home we ask you to be a part of a major paradigm shift.
-When you build a rammed earth home it is going to last for hundreds of years.
+These homes provide long term housing for your great grand children and your community.

-The densisty and mass of the walls control temperatures nicely during winter and summer.
+The density and mass of the walls control temperatures nicely during winter and summer.
 Keeping the house cool in the summer, and warm in the winter.

 Learn how we perfected our process and can save you money.